Coronavirus latest: Germany reports over 20,000 cases | DW | 21.03.2020

-The US Senate is still negotiating a coronavirus economic stimulus bill, while Google and the WHO have launched informational resources.
+Google and the WHO have launched informational resources to help people stem the spread of COVID-19.
 Spain, Iran and Italy continue to see cases jump rapidly.
 Follow DW for the latest.

 Updates in Universal Coordinated Time (UTC/GMT)

+"We need practicable short-term solutions, especially for special crops," such as asparagus, strawberries and rhubarb, association chief Joachim Rukwied told the Passauer Neue Presse newspaper.

+The newspaper also cited a letter from Federal Agriculture Minister Julia Klöckner addressed to other Cabinet members, proposing that unemployed, short-time workers — or even self-employed people who had no income because of the pandemic — be recruited to work in the agriculture sector.
+Another option, she said, was employing asylum-seekers as seasonal workers.

-12:11 London Mayor Sadiq Khan says hundred of the city's homeless people are being housed in hotels to give them "vital protection" from the coronavirus, AFP news agency reports.
+12:11 London Mayor Sadiq Khan says hundreds of the city's homeless people are being housed in hotels to give them "vital protection" from the coronavirus, AFP news agency reports.

 A statement from the mayor's office said 300 rooms had been made available in two hotels for the next 12 weeks so that people without shelter could self-isolate.